 Operating Grants have a \$10,000 minimum and \$75,000 maximum.
 The Jury has discretion with regard to the amounts awarded.
-Under the present guidelines, the Jury is required to balance the following requirements, which are:
+Under the present guidelines, the Jury is required to balance the following requirements when allocating and awarding funding, which are to:

-- (i.)
-The need to allocate the funding to the maximum number of high quality applications that would be beneficial to the Kingston community; and - (ii.)
-The awarding of grants is sufficient to make a substantial improvement in the operations of the receiving organization.
+- i.
+Support the maximum number of organizations that provide high-quality services and programming that would be beneficial to the Kingston community; - ii.
+Make a substantial improvement in the operations of the receiving organization; and - iii.
+Ensure the operations of the recipients are sustainable, viable, and accountable.